 We’re talking about profiles of your ideal customer that is a culmination of quantitative research, anecdotal observation, and existing customer data.

 When it comes to ideal customer profiles (ICPs), you need more than just firmographic data.
-A mix between firmographic and technographic data is ideal, as well as any you can collect.
+A mix between firmographic and technographic data is ideal, as well as any intent data you can collect.
 This way, you have a well-rounded understanding of who your actual prospects and customers are.

 It’s incredibly useful to then identify patterns within your segmented customers.